adilhussein1202/Power-BI-Projects/README.md

 ## Installation
 - Download and install Power BI Desktop.
-- Clone this repository to your local machine by copying the below code: https://github.com/adilhussein1202/PowerBI-Failed-Banks-US-2000-2020.git
+- Clone this repository to your local machine by copying the code: https://github.com/adilhussein1202/PowerBI-Failed-Banks-US-2000-2020.git
 - Open the .pbix file in Power BI Desktop to explore and interact with the report.